 After the procedure

-After a neck lift, you're likely to have swelling and bruising.
+After a neck lift, you'll likely have swelling and bruising.

-It might take several weeks to months for swelling and bruising to fully disappear and up to six months for your incision lines to fade.
-In the meantime, be careful to protect your skin from the sun, don't wear clothing you need to pull over your head and be gentle with your surgical incisions.
+It might take several weeks to months for swelling and bruising to disappear after surgery.
+It may take up to a year for the incision lines to fade.
+In the meantime, be careful to protect the skin from the sun.
+Wearing sunscreen is important.